 Historic U.S. Border Inspection Stations, 1931-1943

 The real estate holdings at GSA include numerous border inspection stations across the southern and northern borders of the United States.
-GSA has recently completed extensive research on these important historical buildings.
+GSA has recently completed extensive research on these important historic buildings.

 The early inspection stations, constructed between 1931 and 1943, are significant examples of the nation’s first purpose-built customs and immigration stations for land crossings.
 Property types that retain their ability to convey historical associations, physical characteristics, and integrity are eligible for listing in the National Register of Historic Places.